Native American cultures

-The Sekanis lived in earth houses.
-Athabaskan earth houses were made by digging an underground chamber,
+The Sekanis lived in earth lodges, also known as pit houses.
+Athabaskan earth lodges were made by digging an underground chamber,

 surrounding it with log walls and a thatched roof, and then packing the whole structure in layers of earth to insulate it.
 Since Sekani houses

 were partially underground, they were larger than they appeared.

 Usually these houses had multiple rooms and each one housed several familes from the same clan.